You have no items in your shopping cart.

 Of course, you may feel that one of the Big 3 applies most to you.
 So, if for example, hyperpigmentation and sun damage is the key issue, start the day right with an appropriate cleanser such as Skinfinite Purify Facial Cleanser ($30 in the shop).
 It is packed with hydroxyl acids as well as yogurt, and I love that there is the antioxidant raspberry.
 I found this cleanser to be effective and surprisingly gentle – that is, until my husband made off with it.
 For wrinkle prevention and cure, try M.A.D Mega Rich Antioxidant Cleansing Gel ($32) with antioxidant tea, cranberry, seaweed and maritime pine.
 Or there’s Stemulation’s fruit-extract-packed Gentle Gel Cleanser, which is also a great body wash as it comes in a 6oz tube ($35 in the shop).
 For brightening and clarify the complexion, La Vie Celeste Exfoliating Mother of Pearl Cleanser ($40 in the shop) with its creamy clay base, and for oilier skins there’s Arcona White Tea Purifying Cleanser ($42).

 Toners perform an important balancing act between controlling excess oil, refining pores and providing anti-aging nourishment.
 The other day a 40-something asked me for a recommendation for a hydrating toner, specifically one with hyaluronic acid.
 It turns out that hydrating toner is not an oxymoron, and I was delighted to recommend 100% Pure Jasmine Green Tea Tonique ($19), which fits the bill perfectly plus some with its antioxidants.
-I also like La Vie Celeste Restorative Illuminating Toner ($35 in the shop).
+I also like La Vie Celeste Restorative Illuminating Toner ($35).
 I love that the first ingredient is aloe and that it is closely followed by vitamin B. Plus there is the very useful addition of horse chestnut (helpful for broken veins).

 It is in your 40s that serums come into their own.
 They can be divided into the Big 3 for brightening, sun damage or wrinkles.
 Many people have heard that what they need is retinol (a vitamin A).
 I don’t entirely agree with that and think they can be all too easily overdone.
 However, if you think you are in the market for a retinol, a good place to start would be Arcona Vitamin A Complex Repair ($68).
 The all-natural formula has brightening arbutin and a couple of very good free-radical scavengers.
 For brightening and sun damage, I highly recommend La Vie Celeste Éclairage Restorative Serum ($98.50 in the shop).
 A couple of my other favorite ingredients are here as well: the free radical blockers milk thistle and ferulic acid.
 Kenneth Mark MD Antioxidant Hydrating Cream with Astaxanthin ($120) is the one of the few serums to feature antioxidant astaxanthin, an excellent ingredient.
-One study claims it is 6,000 times more effective than vitamin C. Still, vitamin C shouldn’t be sneered at, and a great way to get it would be E’shee’s Vitalizing C Serum ($119 in the shop).
+One study claims it is 6,000 times more effective than vitamin C. Still, vitamin C shouldn’t be sneered at, and a great way to get it would be E’shee’s Vitalizing C Serum ($119).
 Along with liposome vitamin C this serum gives us copper PCA, antioxidants mulberry and ginkgo biloba.
 For those that want to give their beauty routine some peptide power, there is Skinfinite Peptide Repair Serum ($69 in the shop), which is packed with many of the cutting-edge antioxidants and growth factors found in more expensive products.
 If you are intrigued by stem cells, Juice Beauty Stem Cellular Repair Booster Serum ($75) uses fruit stem cells derived from organic apple buds, grape buds and lemon bark as well as vitamin C. Finally, if you are looking to target specific areas of sun damage, it would be well worth trying M.A.D Spot On Targeting Skin Brightening Serum ($42) with B-White, a combination of amino acids derived from a growth factor (TGF-b), and Lumiskin, also known as diacetyl boldine.
 Extracted from the bark of the Chilean Boldo tree, this is another skin lightening agent.

 For those who want their day cream to come with an SPF, Prana Reflect Antioxidant Skin Cream SPF 45 ($39 in the shop) has antioxidants and moisturizers, while remaining a simple enough formula to layer over a serum and under foundation.
 Even problem skin seems to like Your Best Face Boost ($65 in the shop) with its hydrators, blemish controllers and free-radical scavengers.
 For day and night, there is the flexible La Vie Celeste Day & Night Restorative Face Cream ($65 in the shop) (there is also an Extra Rich version for those with more parched skin).
 For a good night cream, I would recommend Skin Nutrition Night Cream ($75), which hydrates and fades wrinkles with Skin Nutrition's signature monk's pepper berry and cactus pear.
 In your 40s is when you might start to notice that your swan-like neck isn’t all it used to be.
-Stemulation Rescue Repair Hand & Body Treatment ($96 in the shop) is great for neck and décolleté (as well as hands).
+Stemulation Rescue Repair Hand & Body Treatment ($96) is great for neck and décolleté (as well as hands).

 Stemulation Elevate Eye Cream ($75) lifts lids and reduces bags with its hydrating formula that combines stem cell growth factors with antioxidants and peptides.
 Amarte Eyeconic Eye Cream, with nano-encapsulated epidermal growth factor, is a good serious eye cream, but those who are already noticing crepey lids and under-eye areas might want to go for the heavier guns of Your Best Face Correct ($150 in the shop).
 They both have YBF’s signature antioxidants and are deservedly bestsellers.
 Cooling, refreshing and a must for puffy eyes is Retrospect Flash Firm Eye Gel ($70) withits roller ball applicator delivering a keratin-based eye gel.
 Osmotics Eye Surgery Under Eye Rejuvenator ($53) can give a firmness and suppleness to under eyes that will give your entire face a pick-me-up.